 Reeder refused to go quietly.
 Instead, he helped lead the free-staters.
 They formed an opposition government.

-Topeka sets up a government
+Topeka sets up a free-state government

 Despite the free-state concerns, the national government opposed the Topekans.
 On January 24, 1856, Pierce said the Topeka government was in rebellion.
 Five years before the Civil War started, two rival governments fought for state control.